DauMoe/note/interview_question.md

 | Disadvanctages 	| - Take a lot of time to familiar with JSX<br>- The documentation is not good.
 Most of solutions come from community 	| - Lack of plugins<br>- Invented after React<br>- Not support by big business so can stop support any time 	| - Hard to learn for beginner<br>- The folder structure is complex 	|

 - **What is Virtual Dom? how it works and used inside React?**
-   - Virtual DOM just an Js Object to revival (tái hiện) real DOM in some moment and it has the same element like real DOM (div, p, span, ...) <=> (Object div, Object p, ...)
+   - Virtual DOM just an Js Object to revival (tái hiện) real DOM.
+It has the same element like real DOM (div, p, span, ...) <=> (Object div, Object p, ...)
    - Virtual DOM is a snapshot (a copy of real DOM) before updating and compare with a snapshot after updated.
 Thank for `Diffing` algorithm, React will find the difference and skip un-change elements
    - Benefit: VirtualDOM can run on multiple environment because `rendering` thing is split away from real DOM because virtual DOM just a Js Object
 - **What is Reconciliation?
 Basic operations about reconcilers?**